Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: AMRF sample of WD+MS binaries

 We calculate $(B-I)_{\rm expected}$ using the same code as \citet{Shahaf2024MNRAS}, similarly assuming a fixed age of 2 Gyr.
 For the majority of sources, we use the true values of [Fe/H] generated by \texttt{Galaxia} and assume a fixed uncertainty of 0.04 dex, the median value for the observed sample.
-To match the observed sample, we randomly select $20\%$ of sources for which we set [Fe/H] = 0 with an elevated uncertainty of 0.25 dex.
+To match the observed sample, we randomly select $20\%$ of sources to have unreliable metallcities; for these, we set [Fe/H] = 0 and an elevated uncertainty of 0.25 dex.

 When calculating these absolute magnitudes and their uncertainties, \citet{Shahaf2024MNRAS} incorrectly used parallaxes and parallax uncertainties from the \texttt{gaia\_source} catalog, as opposed to those from the NSS catalog, which accounts for binary motion.
-While the parallax distribution is minimally affected by this, the reported uncertainties are, on average, a factor of 2.5 higher in the \texttt{gaia\_source} catalog.
+While the parallax distribution is minimally affected by this, the reported uncertainties are, on average, a factor of 2.5 larger in the \texttt{gaia\_source} catalog.
 To remain consistent with their method, we therefore increase our mock parallax uncertainty measurements by the same factor in this calculation.